pink-junkjard/hyperfiddle/README.md

 #### Which performance profile - is it Datomic Peer or Datomic Client?

  Hypercrud Server is a Datomic peer.
 Hypercrud Client running in a web browser is Datomic Client, which is fine but suboptimal and reintroduces client/peer round trips.
-But you can bring back the Peer model - local data, no round trips - by colocating the Hypercrud client with the peer.
+But you can bring back the Peer model - local data, no round trips - by colocating the Hypercrud client with the peer. **If you can't put the database peer inside the browser, you can put the browser inside the database.**

  What clever things can we do to accomplish colocating the client with the peer?